Skip to content ↓

 Work Experience

-Partnerships have been set up with local companies such as Tesco who provide work experience for pupils and also work experience with the Follow Your Dreams charity.
-Currently some of our pupils work for one day a week in the Follow Your Dreams charity shop and cafe which are in the local community.
+Partnerships have been set up with local companies such as Tesco who provide work experience for pupils and also work experience with Pugh's Garden Centre, GTFM and other local establishments.
+Currently some of our pupils have six week sessions for 1 day a week in the local community.
+There is also in school work experience as part of our suite of social enterprise.

 Horticulture